jundalisay/superb/content/en/research/indian/farming/section-1/agriculture.md

 1. Sericulture

 The first is sericulture.
 There are two main varieties of silk in Bengal – mulberry and non-mulberry.
 Mulberry silkworms feed on mulberry leaves, and can produce two qualities of silk – fine quality (garad) and rough quality (matka).

 Non-mulberry silk includes muuṋgá, tasar and endy.
 In the muuṋgá variety the silkworms feed on drumsticks.
 In the tasar variety the worms feed on many plants such as sal [Shorea robusta Gaertn. f.], arjuna [Terminalia arjuna Bedd.], Indian plum [Zizyphus jujube Linn.], asan [Terminalia tomentosa Bedd.], Assamese swalu [Kadsura hetroclita], a bush which is mostly confined to Assam, and Indian rosewood (svet sal) [Dalbergia latifolia Roxb.].
 In the endy variety the silkworms feed on castor leaves.

 The mulberry silkworm is a domesticated variety of silkworm.
 Tasar is a naturally grown variety of silkworm.
 In this variety the cocoons are put on trees in order for the larvae to feed.
 Once the larvae have hatched the cocoons are collected from the trees.
 In tasar production the trees are kept to the manageable height of six feet, otherwise it would be impractical to collect the cocoons.

-In domesticated silk production moths lay eggs, and then larvae hatch from the eggs, eat leaves, grow to their full size and finally spin a cocoon made of silk.
+In domesticated silk production, moths lay eggs.
+The larvae hatch from the eggs, eat leaves, grow to their full size and finally spin a cocoon made of silk.

 The cocoons are usually dried in the sun or boiled to kill the larvae.
 As the larvae are in a state of natural hibernation, when they are killed in this way they do not feel pain.

 The silk cocoons are collected and spun into silk thread.

-Silk production is a profitable industry, and silk is an excellent clothing fibre.
+Silk production is a profitable industry.
+Silk is an excellent clothing fibre.

 Some silk plants such as mulberry and Indian plum also produce fruit.
 Different crops can be grown around silk plants so that there is maximum utilization of agricultural land.

 Non-grafted seedlings of mulberry give more foliage for silk production than grafted seedlings.

 Malda is a good source of mulberry.
 Mulberry seedlings should be planted in such a way that their shade does not fall on agricultural land.

-The following should be grown between two mulberry plants:
+The following should be grown between 2 mulberry plants:

-1. Where the land is extremely rocky and there is no soil, soil should be brought from outside so that palm, Indian plum and custard-apple saplings, not seedlings, can be planted between two mulberry plants.
+1. Where the land is extremely rocky and there is no soil, soil should be brought from outside so that palm, Indian plum and custard-apple saplings, not seedlings, can be planted between 2 mulberry plants.

 Research should be done on the custard-apple and the Indian plum.

 2. Where the land is extremely rocky but there are accumulations of soil between the rocks, thorny puneala plum (thorny paniala) [Flacourtia jangomas (Lour) Raeusch.] and custard-apple can be planted between two mulberry plants.

 Research should be done on the thorny puneala plum.

 3. Where the land is less rocky, non-thorny puneala plum (non-thorny paniala) and custard-apple can be planted between two mulberry plants.
 Research should be done on the non-thorny puneala plum.

-4) Where the land is a bit better than in number three above, date palm (khejur) and custard-apple saplings can be planted between two mulberry plants.
+4. Where the land is a bit better than in number three above, date palm (khejur) and custard-apple saplings can be planted between two mulberry plants.

 Custard-apple varieties from abroad should be brought to India as far as possible, especially the variety from the Philippines, which is a large variety.

 Sporting goods can be made from mulberry wood.
 Mulberry can be grown successfully in Ánanda Nagar.

 2. Lac culture.